 Below are some photos of the “before”.
 At one point, this was a really beautiful, quality sofa.
-The upholstery was chic, with an ornate design that was still subtle, thanks to the tone on tone pattern in a warm wheat tone (I bet that hid dirt really well – so smart!).
+The upholstery was chic, with an ornate design that was still subtle, thanks to the tone on tone pattern in a warm wheat color (I bet that hid dirt really well – so smart!)
 I think it had little fabric arm covers, but I probably ditched those before the sofa even made it into the u-Haul.
-Sadly, this sofa was a little worse for wear, with a rickety wood frame that needed repairs, completely shot upholstery, disintegrating foam and – gift with purchase! – a mouse living inside.
+Sadly, this sofa was a little worse for wear, with a wood frame that needed repairs and refinishing, completely shot upholstery, disintegrating foam and – gift with purchase! – a mouse living inside.

 When I was asked where to bring this sofa for its makeover, I recommended the same upholsterer who did our sailboat cushions.
 Even though they made a couple of mistakes – and there were a few wobbly seams – I wasn’t familiar with any other local upholsterers and this company came highly recommended by the local furniture shop where we bought our leather sectional sofa, so I wanted to give them a second chance.
 For the fabric, we narrowed it down to an era-appropriate tweed and it was an easy choice because one sample book really stood out thanks to the gorgeous lustre of the fabrics.
 Even on the greyest days, these fabrics glow and have a beautiful sheen, bouncing light around the room.
 Of course I was drawn to the teal (I love a good mod teal sectional sofa) but we chose the more moody greyed out indigo hue (second photo) instead – only to find out it was discontinued!

-In the end, we chose this silver tweed one (shown above and below) and it’s the perfect neutral.
+In the end, we chose this lighter silver tweed fabric (shown above and below) and it’s the perfect neutral.
 HUGE thanks to Fanny, who tracked down a link for everyone and left it in the comments: Maxwell Fabrics Tundra #02 Silver.

 You might be thinking that the mid-century modern sectional sofa makeover is gorgeous, but the room needs a coffee table or ottoman, right?
-Anyone who has spent even one even chilling in the lakehouse goes home and ditches their coffee table for a cozy ottoman – it’s infectious!
-Ottomans are still my fave because my living room is for serious living.
+Ottomans are my preference over coffee tables for living rooms meant for lounging.
 But it can be a challenge to find an ottoman that’s comfortable, the right height, the right diameter, and not a million dollars.
-In a pinch, I scored an unusual vintage, oval, teak coffee table for cheap that I hacked into a round table.
-The upholsterer made a round zippered cushion with leftover tweed and backed it with a grippy material – like what you place under a rug.
+I scored an unusual vintage oval teak coffee table for cheap that I hacked into a round table.
+The upholsterer then made a round zippered cushion with leftover tweed and backed it with a grippy material – like what you place under a rug.
 The end result is a comfy ottoman with a little storage underneath for a book or cup of coffee.

 I am so happy that I could play a small role in this mid-century modern sectional sofa makeover.
 It’s always so rewarding to bring a vintage piece back to life!
 You can see the vintage chair I hauled from a curb and had recovered in teal velvet here, and the Ekstrom Mingo chair I really revamped with a bold new fabric here.

 What do you think of this mid-century sectional sofa makeover?
 Was it worth the wait?
-As much as I still dream about a turquoise sofa, I think this pale grey will be really versatile and it’s a classic choice.
-Plus I love the pale grey tweed with the warm wood tones and earthy accents, like vintage wicker baskets and a brown alpaca throw (here are some similar cozy alpaca throws for fall: this brown and beige diamond design, made in Peru, this neutral alpaca throw that comes in tons of other colors – including some gorgeous blues, and this adorable design).
+I love the pale grey tweed with the warm wood tones and earthy accents, like vintage wicker baskets and a brown alpaca throw (here are some similar cozy alpaca throws for fall: this brown and beige diamond design, made in Peru, this neutral alpaca throw that comes in tons of other colors – including some gorgeous blues, and this adorable design).

 This story is absolutely worth the wait!
 So gorgeous, and so inspiring to see a really good makeover.
 We have inherited a teak-framed MCM soda that I’ve been dreaming about redoing, so this is just the motivation I need.
 Can you give us a link to the upholstery fabric?